The CFTC’s Pledge

-The CFTC protects privacy and safeguards personal information according to United States law, agreements, and cooperative arrangements.
-The CFTC is committed to enforcing laws, rules, and regulations within the derivatives markets it oversees to help ensure that firms and individuals operating in such markets provide legally required privacy rights to consumers and their customers, and that they properly safeguard personal information to protect individuals and the integrity and stability of the markets.
+The CFTC is committed to enforcing laws, rules, and regulations within the derivatives markets it oversees to help ensure that firms and individuals operating in such markets provide legally required privacy rights to their consumers and customers, and that they properly safeguard personal information to protect individuals and the integrity and stability of the markets.

-The CFTC’s GLBA rules require covered financial institutions to implement privacy and security programs designed to give notice to consumers, offer choice in some instances, and also to ensure protection of nonpublic personal information.
+The CFTC’s GLBA rules (17 C.F.R. §160)require covered financial institutions to implement privacy and security programs designed to give notice to consumers, offer choice in some instances, and ensure the protection of nonpublic personal information.

-The Commission’s rules require covered institutions to provide notice to customers about data processing, data protection and data sharing practices.
+The Commission’s rules require covered financial institutions to provide notice to customers about data processing, data protection, and data sharing practices.
 Additionally, consumers have the right to “opt out” of having their personal information shared with nonaffiliated third parties.

-Regarding security safeguards, covered entities must employ effective physical and electronic safeguards to protect nonpublic customer information.
-The CFTC further recommends that its covered entities notify their potentially affected customers, former customers, vendors, and potentially impacted third parties such as clearing firms should a suspected or actual data breach occur.
+Regarding security safeguards, covered financial institutions must employ effective physical and electronic safeguards to protect nonpublic customer information.
+The CFTC further recommends that its covered entities notify their potentially affected customers, former customers, vendors, and potentially impacted third parties, such as clearing firms, should a suspected or actual data breach occur.

 System Safeguards to Protect Market Integrity